Cluster-breaking and reconfiguration effects in $_\Lambda^{12}\rm{B}$ hypernucleus: III. Results and Discussions

 In the $3/2^-_1$ and $3/2^-_3$ states of $^{11}\rm{B}$ and the $1^-_1$ and $1^-_4$ states of $_\Lambda^{12}\rm{B}$, the quantum numbers $K = 3/2$ and $K = 1$, respectively, are chosen.
 The distance between the two $\alpha$ clusters, $R_{\alpha\alpha}$, and the generator coordinate of $\Lambda$, $\boldsymbol{R}^\Lambda$, are fixed to optimal values that maximize the squared overlap.
 The generator coordinate of the triton cluster, $\boldsymbol{R}^t$, is fixed on the $y = 0$ cross section.

 For the ground states, $R_{\alpha\alpha}$ are fixed at 2 fm and $\boldsymbol{R}^\Lambda$ is positioned at the center of the coordinate space.
-The contour plots of the ground states of $^{11}\rm{B}$ and $_\Lambda^{12}\rm{B}$ are presented in Fig.~\ref{overlap-ground}.
+The contour plots of the squared overlap $U(R_{\alpha\alpha}, \boldsymbol{R}^t, \boldsymbol{R}^\Lambda)$ as defined in Eq.~(\ref{eq:overlap-brink}) for the ground states of $^{11}\rm{B}$ and $_\Lambda^{12}\rm{B}$ are presented in Fig.~\ref{overlap-ground}.
 The introduction of the $\Lambda$ particle leads to a very slight shrinkage of the nuclear core size, due to the short-range repulsion between the $\Lambda$ particle and nucleons and the incompressibility of the nuclear core.
 The interplay between short-range repulsion and intermediate attraction in the $\Lambda$-nucleon interaction leads to a slight aggregation of valence nucleons.

 For the Hoyle-analog state, $R_{\alpha\alpha}$ is fixed at 4 fm.
 The position of $\boldsymbol{R}^\Lambda$ is determined using two configurations: $\alpha+ {_\Lambda^{5}\rm{He}}+ {^{3}\rm{H}}$ and $\alpha+ \alpha+ {_\Lambda^{4}\rm{H}}$, respectively, due to the attractive correlation between the $\Lambda$ particle and clusters.
-The contour plots of the Hoyle-analog states are presented in Fig.~\ref{overlap-hoyle}.
+The contour plots of the squared overlap $U(R_{\alpha\alpha}, \boldsymbol{R}^t, \boldsymbol{R}^\Lambda)$ as defined in Eq.~(\ref{eq:overlap-brink}) for the Hoyle-analog states are presented in Fig.~\ref{overlap-hoyle}.
 Notably, a significant shrinkage of valence nucleons is observed in both configurations.
 Furthermore, the maximum overlap values are comparable in the two configurations.
 This indicates that the cluster reconfiguration effect, which is induced by the $\Lambda N$ interaction and characterized by the coexistence of $\Lambda$-$\alpha$ and $\Lambda$-triton correlations in the Hoyle-analog state of $_\Lambda^{12}\rm{B}$, subtly enhances the stability of clusterized configurations through the interplay of short-range repulsion and intermediate-range attraction.

+In addition, to verify the model independence of this conclusion, we have performed the same analysis with two other $\Lambda N$ interactions, YNG-ESC16$^+$ \cite{Nagels_ESC16_2019} and YNG-JA \cite{yamamoto_hyperon-nucleon_1994}.
+The resulting spatial distributions and dominant configurations remain essentially unchanged, and the reconfiguration effect persists in both cases.
+These supplementary calculations confirm that the cluster reconfiguration mechanism is robust and does not depend sensitively on the specific choice of the $\Lambda N$ interaction.